 The Qtum team recommends using the source package so that people can trust the final build more and take advantage of some optimizations that Arch Linux adds via the makepkg.conf config file.
 Additionally, binary stripping and linker optimizations should provide improved performance.

 Arch Linux is its own entity in the Linux ecosystem.
 For example, Ubuntu is based on Debian and Centos on Redhat.
 Arch is a rolling distribution, which means that it always uses the latest sources and tools via frequent updates — in general, the system will update on Arch systems as newer stable versions of each package comes out.
-Arch has a few different distributions based on it as well with the most popular being Manjaro.
+Arch has a few different distributions based on it, the most popular being Manjaro.

 The AUR is a community-driven repository for Arch users, and this specific repository is maintained by the Qtum Chain Foundation and shouldn’t imply an endorsement from the Linux Foundation or community.